learningequality/ka-lite/sphinx-docs/usermanual/userman_admin.rst

     .. image:: terminal.png
         :align: center

-    Type in "sudo lsof -i :8008" into the prompt, without the quotes.
+    Type in ``sudo lsof -i :8008`` into the prompt, without the quotes.
 Running this command will prompt you for the machine password.
 Please enter your machine password, then hit "ENTER" on your keyboard.

 #.
 After entering your password, some information should appear on your screen.
 Copy the number that appears under "PID".
 Please note that the number shown will vary, and may not be exactly the same as the one shown in the picture.
 Loosely speaking, this is the process ID that is currently running your server.
 We will need its ID in order to stop the process -- in turn, stopping the KA Lite server.

     .. image:: process.png
         :align: center

 #.
-Type in "sudo kill -9 <enter PID here>", without quotes into the terminal.
+Type in ``sudo kill -9 <enter PID here>``.
 Type in the PID that you just copied from the previous step.
 Be sure to do this without the "< >" symbols.
-For example, if the PID was the same as the one in the above photo example, you would type in "sudo kill -9 9585".
+For example, if the PID was the same as the one in the above photo example, you would type in ``sudo kill -9 9585``.

 #.
 You may be prompted for your machine password again.
 If so, please enter in your machine password and hit "Enter" on your keyboard.